skychil/kombol/README.md

 ### Design Principles
 Keep it simple.
 Keep it ergo.
+Use the home row as much as possible.
 Test everything!

 Remember: Optimal Layout is specific to an individual's biomechanics, keyboard hardware, and use case.